Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Yi comes from Spleen Qi, Spleen Blood, and the communication between the Spleen and Heart.

 In TCM, the Spleen is responsible for transforming the food you eat into Qi and Blood.
-It is not only a digestive organ—it is the foundation of thought and intention.
+It is not just a digestive organ; it is the foundation of thought and intention.

 When the Spleen is strong, your mind becomes stable and grounded.
-When the Spleen is weak, your thoughts scatter like sand.
+Conversely, when the Spleen is weak, your thoughts scatter like sand.

 1. Spleen Qi Generates Yi

 The Spleen’s main task is to extract clear energy from food and send it upward to the Heart and the mind.
-This clear energy—called Qing Qi (Clear Qi)—is what nourishes Yi.
+This clear energy—called Qing Qi (Clear Qi)—nourishes Yi.

 When Spleen Qi is strong: